Reliefs and discounts

 Certain changes in circumstances will need to be notified to us by a ratepayer who is in receipt of relief (other changes will be picked up by the local authority).
 The changes which should be notified are:

-(a) the ratepayer taking up occupation of an additional property, and
+(a) the ratepayer taking up occupation of an additional property, although relief can be continued for a further 3 years should this occur.

 (b) an increase in the rateable value of a property occupied by the ratepayer in an area other than the area of the local authority which granted the relief.